hatfullr/GameTest/README.md

 If you run into issues, check [Installation Troubleshooting](#installation-troubleshooting).

 ### The GameTest Folder
 Upon opening the GameTest window, a folder called "GameTest" will be created in the "Assets" folder.
-This is where `GameTest` will store data about the tests in your project.
-If you ever need to manually reset `GameTest`, delete this folder and re-open GameTest.
+This is where GameTest will store data about the tests in your project.
+If you ever need to manually reset GameTest, delete this folder and re-open GameTest.
 It is recommended that you do not rename or move this folder, and it's probably also a bad idea to store anything you care about there.

 ## Quick Start
 Unit testing is intended to make sure code runs properly throughout version changes.
 This is particularly helpful when there are many complicated and inter-dependent systems.
 The following example keeps things simple.
 Suppose you have some Unity class called `Example`: